BBA Honors Program

-Honors courses in business are normally core business courses, which are common to all business majors, and include Business Statistics, Fundamentals of Accounting I and II, Financial Management, Management, Operations Management, Fundamentals of Marketing, and Strategic Management.
+Honors courses in business are normally core business courses, which are common to all business majors, and include Business Statistics, Intro to Accounting I and II, Financial Management, Management, Operations Management, Fundamentals of Marketing, and Strategic Management.
 In addition to the core business courses, senior-level honors practicum courses are also offered, including the Practicum in Portfolio Management where students manage the $2.M Ann Rife Cox Investment Fund.

 Fall Semester Business Honors Courses

 - ACCT 2301 - Intro to Financial Accounting